anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * issue #111: included pledge-status response processing for authenticated requests in {{exchanges_uc2_5b}}
 * issue #112: added "Example key word in pledge-status response in {{stat_res}}
 * issue #113: enhanced description of status reply for "factory-default" in  {{exchanges_uc2_5b}}
+* issue #114: Consideration of optional TLS usage in Privacy Considerations
+* issue #115: Consideration of optional TLS usage in Privacy Considerations to protect potentially privacy related information in the bootstrapping like status information, etc.
+* issue #116: Enhanced DoS description and mitigation options in security consideration section
 * updated references